 |CCEB Seminars (25)|

 |Total Course Units||14|

 Additional electives may be taken in place of two thesis credits, provided the student's thesis is progressing on schedule and their mentor has approved of the plan.
-All students are required to complete a minimum of three course units of EPID 900.
+All students are required to complete a minimum of two and a half course units of EPID 9900.

 The degree and major requirements displayed are intended as a guide for students entering in the Fall of 2022 and later.
 Students should consult with their academic program regarding final certifications and requirements for graduation.